 51 absconders defrauded India of Rs 17,900 crore

-New Delhi, Dec 04: A total amount of Rs 17,900 crore was defrauded by 51 absconders, who have run away from the country, the government informed Parliament on Tuesday.
+New Delhi, Dec 04: A total amount of Rs 17,900 crore was defrauded by 51 absconders, who have run away from the country, the government informed the Parliament on Tuesday.

-The information was provided by minister of state for finance Anurag Singh Thakur in a written reply to a question on "fugitive economic offenders" in the Rajya Sabha.
+The information was provided by the minister of state for finance Anurag Singh Thakur in a written reply to a question on "fugitive economic offenders" in the Rajya Sabha.

 "The Central Bureau of Investigation has reported that as on date, 51 absconders and proclaimed offenders in 66 cases are known to have left for other countries.